txt/se16/lectures/04tdd.md

 + Managing large databases of test results;
 + DevOps tools for configuring, auto-building and auto-running code
++ Post-commit hooks for triggering the test engines, every time code is checked into a repo.

 But we can get a sense of TDD, just with a few lines of code.